Gold in Virginia

 Source: Library of Congress, Map showing the economic minerals along the route of the Chesapeake & Ohio Rail Way (Thomas S. Ridgway, 1872)

 Other legends suggest the gold was buried during the hurried return after the defeat on the Monongahela River.
-To date, treasure hunters have found nothing, while historians debunk the claims.9
+To date, treasure hunters have found nothing, and historians debunk the claims that a buried treasure even exists.
+Claims about the Beale Treasure, and gold of the Confederate Treasury carried to Danville by train as President Jefferson Davis and other officials fled Richmond in April 1865, have also generated unsuccessful treasure hunts.9

 The first searches for gold involved looking for tiny flakes in streams.
 East of the Fall Line, bottoms of the rivers were covered with silt and mud that totally obscured any evidence of gold flakes.
 Coastal Plain streams eroded through sediments with no gold ore, so Native Americans had no local sources and English colonists had no luck finding placer gold deposits.